-- (23) Presiding Officer--The chairman, the acting chairman, the executive director, or a duly authorized hearings officer. - (24) Proceeding--Any hearing, investigation, inquiry, or other fact-finding or decision-making procedure, including the denial of relief or the dismissal of a complaint. - (25) Respondent--A person under the commission's jurisdiction against whom any complaint or appeal has been filed or who is under formal investigation by the commission. - (26) SOAH-State Office of Administrative Hearings
+- (23) Presiding Officer--The chairman, the acting chairman, the Agency Chief [Executive Director], or a duly authorized hearings officer. - (24) Proceeding--Any hearing, investigation, inquiry, or other fact-finding or decision-making procedure, including the denial of relief or the dismissal of a complaint. - (25) Respondent--A person under the commission's jurisdiction against whom any complaint or appeal has been filed or who is under formal investigation by the commission. - (26) SOAH-State Office of Administrative Hearings